gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 ![]({{site.baseurl}}/images/reverse-engineering-lunia/source-code-1.png)

-Of course, there was also all the code for the graphics rendering, like the one above.
+Of course, **there was also all the code for the graphics rendering**, like the one above.
 Most of them were also authored by `juhnu`, the same name found earlier.
 I managed to find the code responsible for loading the 3D model files mentioned in the last section, and some of my assumptions were confirmed, while others were corrected.

 * The last section of the `.SkinnedMesh` files are, per the code that handles it, "skin weights".
 Not sure what to use them for, but oh well.
-* `.Skeleton`s are indeed composed of a header, a list of bone names, a bone hierarchy and a reference pose.
-A bone `struct` is composed of a `float3 position`, `float3 scale` and `floatquat orientation`.
-Would the latter be a [quaternion](https://www.youtube.com/watch?v=d4EgbgTm0Bg)?
+* `.Skeleton`s are indeed composed of a header, a list of bone names, a bone hierarchy and a reference pose. **A bone `struct` is composed of a `float3 position`, `float3 scale` and `floatquat orientation`.** Would the latter be a [quaternion](https://www.youtube.com/watch?v=d4EgbgTm0Bg)?
 Interesting...
 * `.SkinnedAnim`s are made of starting and ending frames, a speed modifier, a list of frames, a list of bones, a frame interval and a frame rate.
 The animation code does give more hints on how to decompose the files.

 ![]({{site.baseurl}}/images/reverse-engineering-lunia/source-code-2.png)